Supply Chain Trends Every Packaging Leader Must Watch

 Global supply networks often have weak links, maybe a smaller vendor with lax security, that adversaries exploit.

-In 2026, every supply chain manager must prioritize security.
+In 2026, every leader in packaging procurement must prioritize security.

 Prioritizing Cybersecurity

-The fallout from a cyber incident, like an attacker shutting down your packaging ordering system, can be as damaging as a physical supply interruption.
+The fallout from a cyber incident, like an attacker shutting down your packaging ordering system, can be catastrophic.

 Companies are moving aggressively to secure their supply chain networks end-to-end.